top of page

 Deja de trabajar – Stop working

-Día de Nuestra Señora de Guadalupe – The patron and symbol of Mexico; the Virgin of
+Día de Nuestra Señora de Guadalupe – The patron and symbol of Mexico

 Dicho – A saying; an adage